iPhone X users are dealing with an assortment of problems.

 We’re also hearing about strange battery drain, abnormal amounts of user interface lag, GPS issues, issues with 3D Touch, connectivity problems including issues with cellular data, problems Messages, and various iCloud problems.
 Some iPhone X users are also saying the device sometimes runs extremely hot.

-Apple will occasionally roll out new iOS updates with new fixes and you’ll want to make sure you and your device are ready for the download.
+Apple will occasionally roll out new iOS 16 updates with bug fixes and you’ll want to make sure you and your device are ready for the download.
 A little prep work ahead goes a long away toward preventing issues.

 We’ve released an iOS pre-installation guide that will take you through some things you should do before installing new software on your iPhone.